-As always, remember to buy from a trusted source.
+Also, as always, remember to buy from a trusted source.
 Make sure you are dealing with a reputable dealer that has your best interests in mind.
-And keep in mind, it it’s too good to be true, it usually is.
-Keep these tips handy when shopping for that must have luxury timepiece.